frups/it_project_pong/README.md

 and run for example from powershell using command: node server.js

-there are two variant of clients A and B, you need to run every of that once to get properly communication
+there are two variant of clients A and B, once you get proper communication you need to run both clients separetelty on two different machines

 in line 116 in both clients you need to write address of your server